 Surgery for bladder cancer

-This operation is used for many early stage bladder cancers.
 Tumors in the bladder are removed using a slender tube with a lens and a light on the end that is put into the bladder through the urethra.
 This tube is called a resectoscope.
 You will be in a deep sleep (under general anesthesia) or the lower part of your body will be numbed (regional anesthesia) for this.
-There is no need to cut into the belly (abdomen).
-After surgery, other things may be done to get rid of any remaining cancer.
-These could include burning the base of the tumor through a cystoscope or treatment with a laser.
+There is no need to cut into the belly.

 The side effects of this surgery are often mild and do not usually last long.
-You might have some bleeding or mild pain right after surgery.
+You might have some bleeding or mild pain when you urinate after surgery.
 You can usually go home the same day or the next day.
 In less than 2 weeks you should be able to go back to your normal activities.

 This treatment usually works well, but bladder cancer still often returns in other parts of the bladder.
-If this surgery has to be done several times, long-term side effects may become a problem.
-There is a chance that the bladder can become scarred and not able to hold much urine.
+If this surgery has to be done several times, there is a chance that the bladder can become scarred and not able to hold much urine.
 This means having to urinate often and the chance of losing control of your urine (incontinence).

 In patients whose non-invasive, low-grade tumors tend to come back, the surgeon may sometimes just burn small tumors that are seen during cystoscopy (rather than taking them out).
 This can often be done using numbing medicine in the doctor’s office.
 It is safe but can be somewhat uncomfortable.